4commerce-technologies-AG/midi-smtp-server/README.md

 ## Attacks on email communication

 You should take care of your project and the communication which it will handle.
 At least there are a number of attack possibilities even against email communication.
 It is important to know some of the attacks to write safe codes.
-Here are just a few interesting links about that:
+Here are just a few starting links about that:

 1. [SMTP Injection via recipient (and sender) email addresses](https://www.mbsd.jp/Whitepaper/smtpi.pdf)
 1. [Measuring E-Mail Header Injections on the World Wide Web](https://www.cs.ucsb.edu/~vigna/publications/2018_SAC_MailHeaderInjection.pdf)